Ph.D. Candidate in Political ScienceEducation:

 B.A., Philosophy and Political Science, Ashland University, 2006

-Debbie joined Baylor's graduate program in the Fall of 2011.
-After graduating from Ashland University in 2006, she worked for The Federalist Society in Washington, D.C., assisting with educational initiatives on the role of the courts.
-She then joined the Center for Legal and Judicial Studies at The Heritage Foundation, where her research and writing focused on constitutional law and judicial nominations.
-She has completed fellowships at the Claremont Institute and the John Jay Institute for Faith, Society, and Law.
-At Baylor, she plans to study American Political Thought, Constitutional Law, and Political Theory.
-Among her specific interests are First Amendment jurisprudence, federalism, and how institutions in a democratic society influence the virtue and character of its citizens.
+Debbie received her B.A. from Ashland University, where she participated in the Ashbrook Scholars Program and the Honors Program.
+Her honors thesis on the debate over religious liberty in revolutionary Virginia won the Charles E. Parton Outstanding Thesis Award.
+After graduating in 2006, she worked for The Federalist Society in Washington, D.C., assisting with educational initiatives on the role of the courts.
+She then joined the Edwin Meese III Center for Legal and Judicial Studies at The Heritage Foundation, where her research and writing focused on constitutional law and judicial nominations.
+While in D.C., she also interned with the Ethics and Public Policy Center and the Becket Fund for Religious Liberty.
+She has completed academic fellowships at the John Jay Institute and the Claremont Institute.

 At Baylor, Debbie studies political philosophy, American constitutionalism, and politics and literature, focusing her research on religious freedom and freedom of association.
 She has received a dissertation fellowship from Georgetown University’s Religious Freedom Project for her work on the freedom of religious institutions.

 Paper Presentation: “The Greatness of Humility: Kingly Virtue in Shakespeare’s Henry V” (revised), Midwestern Political Science Association Annual Meeting, April 2015.

 Paper Presentation: “Beyond Personal Distaste: Justice Alito’s Principled Approach to First Amendment Freedom of Speech,” Southern Political Science Association Annual Meeting, January 2015.

 Participant, The Tertio Millennio Seminar on the Free Society, Krakow, Poland, July 2014.